One family multiplies their God-sized vision

 This is what the Weave team desires to see in all regions of the world.
 They long to see families discover God’s global purposes, and they are passionate about equipping families to live these purposes out in everyday moments.

 The Kachalas desired to continue sharing their conviction with others so Weave introduced them to the Big Story Training, a program specifically designed for families who want to teach their children how they can play a part in the Great Commission.
+And with the launch of our new Big Story Series, African ministry leaders can now put resources in the hand of families in their church communities.

 The Kachalas went on to host and multiply Weave’s Big Story Training by becoming Big Story Trainers themselves.
 They began to teach other families in the community how to pray for the nations of the world, and helped them see that they each had important roles to play in reaching these nations.